S-VATS31/Machine-Learning-Projects/README.md

 # Machine Learning Projects Collection

-This repository contains a collection of modular neural network projects for experimentation, education, and prototyping.
+This repository contains a collection of modular machine learning projects projects for experimentation, education, and prototyping.
 It includes practical models for structured data tasks, transformer components built from scratch, and experiments with positional embeddings.

 ---